 - 20. The key Project activity sites are shown in Attachment 1 (Figure 2, Key Project Activity Sites).
 Westcoast expects that all physical abandonment activities (e.g., cutting, capping) will be confined to the existing right-of-way and previously disturbed areas where aboveground infrastructure is located. - 21.
 New permanent access roads are not expected to be required for the Project.
-Access for physical abandonment activities should be limited to existing roads and right-of-way.
-Vegetation brushing will be required on the existing pipeline right-of-way to facilitate an approximately 10-metre-wide access route for a length of 19 kilometres along the Pipeline. - 22.
+Access for physical abandonment activities should be limited to existing roads and right-of-way, with additional ice bridges required to access the physical abandonment sites.
+Vegetation brushing will be required on the existing pipeline right-of-way and certain temporary access routes, including brushing of to facilitate an approximately 10-metre-wide access route for a length of 19-34 kilometres along the Pipeline. - 22.
 Table 2 below provides an overview of the physical abandonment activities.
 Please refer to Attachment 2 (Abandonment Activities) for further details regarding the planned abandonment activities.
 The Project will be carried out in accordance with CSA Z662-19 and the Canadian Energy Regulator Onshore Pipeline Regulations, with the exception, as noted above in paragraph 18, of the work in relation to the inaccessible test lead posts.